-Excess federal interest deduction modification (3-digit code 142)
+Excess Federal Interest Deduction Modification (3-digit code

-IRC Section 163(j) limits the federal interest deduction for most business interest to 30% of adjusted taxable income plus business interest.
+142) - IRC Section 163(j) limits the federal interest deduction for most business interest to a portion of adjusted taxable income plus business interest income.
 However, Indiana decoupled from this provision.
-Subtract an amount equal to the amount disallowed for federal purposes as a deduction for excess business interest in the year in which the interest was first paid or accrued.
-Add back any amount of excess taxable income (as defined in IRC Section 163(j)(4)(C)) determined at the entity level.
+Subtract an amount equal to the amount disallowed as a federal deduction for excess business interest in the year in which the interest was first paid or accrued.
+Add back any amount of interest previously deducted for Indiana and allowable for federal purposes in the current taxable year.
+For shareholders, the shareholder will be required to compute any addback at the shareholder level.
+For purposes of reporting this modification and determining composite tax, compute any addback as if the S corporation is the only source of the shareholder's interest income/deduction.

-Government or Civic Group Capital Contribution Deduction (3-digit code: 633)
+Government or Civic Group Capital Contribution Deduction (3-digit code 633)